 During pregnancy, your body needs more blood to support your growing baby.
 Folic acid helps produce the extra blood your body needs.
 Without enough folic acid, you can develop folic acid anaemia, which can cause fatigue, weakness, and difficulty concentrating.
 Taking folic acid tablets can help prevent this type of anaemia.

-Daily Dosage of Folic Acid Intake
+Daily Dosage of Folic Acid Tablets

 How Much Folic Acid Do You Need?

-The recommended daily intake of folic acid for women of childbearing age is 400 micrograms (mcg).
+The recommended daily intake of folic acid benefits for women of childbearing age is 400 micrograms (mcg).
 During pregnancy, the recommended amount increases to 600-800 mcg per day.
 It is essential to start taking folic acid before one month of conception and continue throughout pregnancy.
 It helps with fetal growth.

 Folic Acid in Prenatal Vitamins